MathieuBuisson/MathieuBuisson.github.io/_drafts/deploying-aks-cluster-psaksdeployment.md

 }

 ```
 (Output cut for brevity)
+{: .notice--info }

-As we can see above, values are already set in the file when there is a default value, otherwise, it's an empty string.
+As we can see above, values are already set when there is a default value, otherwise, it's an empty string.
 We can populate and change the values to our needs, and when the file is ready, we can feed it to `Invoke-PSAksDeployment`, like so :

 ```powershell